 Macomb Community College’s participation in the Achieving the Dream initiative yielded a rich source of student learning data.
-An analysis of the data supported the implementation of the following activities to improve student success.
+An analysis of the data supported the implementation of the following initiatives enacted to improve student success.

 - More frequent developmental math course meetings.
 Many developmental math courses now meet three times per week rather than once or twice.

-- A faculty focused Excellence in Teaching and Learning Series of professional development workshops is offered every semester.
-Sessions are led by faculty members with a focus on improving student success through engagement activities.
+- A faculty focused Excellence in Teaching and Learning Series of professional development workshops that is offered every semester.
+Sessions are led by faculty members with a focus on improving student success through engagement strategies and activities.

-Curriculum design and updates are faculty led and supported through the Center for Teaching and Learning’s Office of Academic Development.
-Robust curriculum updates occur.
-Approximately 250 curriculum actions are approved through the curriculum committee each year.
+Curriculum design and updates are faculty led and supported through the Office of Academic Development in the Center for Teaching and Learning .
+Numerous curriculum updates occur as approximately 250 curriculum actions are approved through the C urriculum C ommittee each year.
 Macomb has approximately 80 programs (with additional certificate, transfer and areas of study) and 1,020 active courses.
-This is a dynamic number as courses and programs are added, deleted and/or updated regularly to meet the needs of the current students and industry standards.
+This is a fluctuating number as courses and programs are added, deleted and/or updated regularly to meet the needs of the current students and industry standards.